PeterDrake/drakepedia/software_development/debugging.md

 This almost goes without saying, but you can't fix a bug until you realize there is a problem.
 If you have no way of knowing whether your program is working correctly, debugging it is hopeless.

-Design your program to [fail fast](https://en.wikipedia.org/wiki/Fail-fast), so you find out about the error as soon as possible.
+Design your program to [fail fast](https://en.wikipedia.org/wiki/Fail-fast), so you find out about errors as soon as possible.

 ### Reproducing Problems